2014 – 2015

 A number of variable and flex-only meal plans are available.
 Details of these plans, as well as the costs, are on page 10 of the "Fees and Expenses" section of this catalog.

-Services to Off-Campus and Commuter Students, which are coordinated by the associate director of Sykes Student Union, include the Off-Campus Housing Listing Service, advising the Off-Campus and Commuter Association, and serving as a community resource agent in areas related to off-campus and commuting students.
+Services to Off-Campus and Commuter Students, which are coordinated by the director of off-campus and commuter student services, include the Off-Campus Housing Listing Service, through places4students.com, advising the Off-Campus and Commuter Association, and serving as a community resource agent in areas related to off-campus and commuting students.

 Additional services provided to off-campus students include landlord/tenant legal aid information and development of long-range plans and research on the profile and needs of off-campus students.